 Carts require a bit more engineering but give you plenty of room for creativity.
-You can choose a three or four wheeled cart, and the design styles are almost endless – we’ve seen it all over the years at EVolocity!
-Four wheels gives plenty of stability, but three-wheels allows teams to use the back wheel and frame of a bike which allows the brakes and gears to be upcycled.
+You can choose a three or four-wheeled cart, and the design styles are almost endless – we’ve seen it all over the years at EVolocity!
+Four wheels give plenty of stability, but three wheels allow teams to use the back wheel and frame of a bike, which allows the brakes and gears to be upcycled.

 Eeny meeny miny moe – materials!